 General Entrance Requirements

-Applicants must satisfy the and the following programme-specific entrance requirements:
+Applicants must satisfy the University's general entrance requirements and the following programme-specific entrance requirements:

 • Possess a recognised undergraduate degree in Biological/Medicine/Veterinary/Animal/Health/Environmental Sciences/Statistics/Mathematics/Biostatistics/Data Science/Microbiology or a related discipline;